 “Where did you hear that my mother knew about this?”
 Reniko quested.
 She was trying to hide the surprise and horror she felt.
 The whole conversation could turn quite ugly.

 “I didn’t.
-I just knew that she would not approve.”
+I just knew that she would disapprove.”

 “Well, if I followed everything my mother laid out for me to do, where do you think I would be now?”

 “Exactly.
-Instead I would be stuck in my home being primped and prodded while my mother tried to shape me into an heiress.
-My mother is too protective of me, you know that.
-If she would just let me breathe I wouldn’t have to sneak behind her back so much.”
+Instead, I would be stuck in my home being primped and prodded while my mother tried to shape me into an heiress.
+My mother is too protective of me, and you know that.
+If she would just let me breathe, I wouldn’t have to sneak behind her back so much.”
 She couldn’t remember how many times she had told Dertrik this.
 Reniko’s mother had her on a short leash.
-Reniko sighed; she really did wish she could tell her mother about her and Dertrik’s lessons in the Blade.
-It meant so much to her and she wished her mother could understand that, and would just let her be herself rather than always trying to make her into something she was not.
+Reniko sighed; she did wish she could tell her mother about her and Dertrik’s lessons in the Blade.
+It meant so much to her, and she wished her mother could understand that and would just let her be herself rather than always trying to make her into something she was not.

 Their conversation had taken them out of the training dojo, through the courtyard, and into Dertrik’s main house.
 At the entrance to Dertrik’s home, he paused.

 “I’ll tell her today.
 You have my word.
 I just hope that what I tell her doesn’t come to backlash you, Dare.
-She has a tendency to blame others for my recklessness, you know.”
+She tends to blame others for my recklessness, you know.”

 “All parents feel their children need to be protected.
 I’m no different with Erik.”

-Reniko was suddenly reminded of her first encounter with Dertrik.
+Reniko recalled her first encounter with Dertrik.
 She had been seven years old and having her first riding lesson.
-Her instructors had been showing her the right way to ride a horse but she had insisted that she knew what she was doing, and before anyone had time to stop her, she had put her horse into a gallop and wandered off into the woods.
+Her instructors were showing her the right way to ride a horse, but she insisted that she knew what she was doing, and before anyone had time to stop her, she had put her horse into a gallop and wandered off into the woods.
 Smug, she had forgotten to pay attention to her surroundings and had gotten lost amongst all the oak, beech, and holly trees.
-Having no one to put up a brave front for she had started to shiver with sudden fear and heard steel clashing with steel.
-The sudden noise in the silent woods startled her at first and she realized that if she went toward it, someone could help her find her way home.
+Having no one to put up a brave front for, she had started to shiver with sudden fear and heard steel clashing with steel.
+The sudden noise in the silent woods startled her at first, and she realized that someone could help her find her way home if she went toward it.

-The forest trickled to a halt on the outskirts of the Ravvon family estate and that was where Reniko, after dismounting, hid amongst the trees watching Dertrik spar with his graceful wife Claire.
-The sweeping dances that their movements made had her entranced and she walked out into the sparring match before she realized her feet were moving.
+The forest trickled to a halt on the outskirts of the Ravvon family estate, and after dismounting, Reniko hid amongst the trees watching Dertrik spar with his graceful wife, Claire.
+The sweeping dances that their movements made had her entranced, and she walked out into the sparring match before she realized her feet were moving.
 Neither of the participants noticed the small girl that stood in their midst until a move sent Dertrik sailing back in her direction.
 She tensed when she realized that he was going to collide with her and closed her eyes in anticipation of the impact.
 When it never came, she looked up.

 “Where did you come from?”
 Dertrik asked.
-Reniko, who had been quivering like an autumn leaf, suddenly realized she had been seen.
+Reniko, who had been quivering like an autumn leaf, realized she had been spotted.
 She stood tall again and faced Dertrik with a resolute face.

 “I want to learn how to fight like that,” she had announced.
 Claire, who had come to stand behind Dertrik, smiled at her.